PoC-Consortium/Zenyt/docs/Index.md

 ## 📝 License

-Jantar is released under the GNU General Public License v3.0.
+Jantar is released under the Jantar License.
 See [LICENSE](../LICENSE.md) for details.

 ## 🤝 Contributing